Vec2GC -- A Graph Based Clustering Method for Text Representations: Conclusion and Future Works

-In this paper we discuss the Vec2GC algorithm that transforms a set of embeddings in a vector space to a weighted graph and applies community detection algorithm to detect clusters of term or document embeddings.
-The Vec2GC algorithm leverages graph structure to capture local properties of embeddings and also executes community detection algorithm recursively to create a hierarchical cluster of terms or documents.
+In this paper we discuss the Vec2GC algorithm that transforms a set of embeddings in a vector space to a weighted graph and recursively applies community detection algorithm to detect hierarchical clusters of documents.
+The Vec2GC algorithm leverages graph structure to capture local neighborhood of embeddings and also executes community detection algorithm recursively to create a hierarchical cluster of terms or documents.
 We experimented with different corpora and demonstrated that the Vec2CG clustering algorithm performs better than the standard clustering algorithms like k-mediods, DBSCAN or HDBSCAN, which are generally used in document clustering frameworks \cite{saiyad}.
-Our experiments demonstrate that for term or document embedding clustering, Vec2GC is a better clustering algorithm.
+Our experiments demonstrate that for document embedding clustering, Vec2GC is a better clustering algorithm.